 Yaw is a term borrowed from aviation, where it refers to rotation around the vertical axis of the aircraft.
 In this context, a vehicle is "in a yaw" when its orientation around its vertical axis begins to drift away from its direction of travel.
 If you have felt yourself hydroplane during wet driving conditions or slid on road ice, then you have experienced being in a yaw.
 In rollover cases, there is most often a point where the yawing skid marks abruptly stop.
 In many instances, a wheel gouge occurs at this point in the road.
 This point at which the skid stops is the most likely the Trip Point.
 The skid stops because the tire making it has lost contact with the ground.
 This action indicates that the vehicle has entered the roll, and thus the Trip Point marks the beginning of the roll sequence that ends with the Point of Rest.
 Trip points can occur with vehicles in a yaw due to the mechanics of conservation of momentum.Evidence on the Vehicle

 Other evidence of the rolling sequence may be found on the body of the vehicle.
 Typically, this damage is in the form of scratches to the exterior surface of the vehicle, deformations to the vehicle body, and damage to the wheels.
 Scratches to the exterior surface often involve transfers of paint and surface material to the roadway or other surface impacted during the roll.
-As mentioned previously, matching up or correlating the scrapes on the body with the scrapes on the road is a beneficial technique to determine, demonstrate, and prove the rollover sequence.
+As mentioned previously, matching up or correlating the scrapes on the body with the scrapes on the road is beneficial for determining, demonstrating, and proving the rollover sequence.

-Deformations to the vehicle body indicate a much more significant impact that a scrape.
+Deformations to the vehicle body indicate a much more significant impact than a scrape.
 As such, vehicle body deformations are useful in determining the direction and magnitude of the most significant injury-causing events.
-For example, there were several small scrapes on the side of a vehicle, and the other side was completely caved in, it would follow that the most serious injuries to the occupants would be consistent with the vector of that impact.
+For example, several small scrapes were on the side of a vehicle, and the other side was completely caved in.
+It would follow that the most serious injuries to the occupants would be consistent with the vector of that impact.

 The following video explains how to avoid a vehicle rollover.Sacramento Personal Injury Lawyer

 I'm Ed Smith, a Sacramento Personal Injury Lawyer.
 A vehicle rollover can cause serious and sometimes fatal injuries.
-If you or a family member has been injured in a rollover accident caused by someone else, call me for free, friendly advice at (916) 921-6400 or (800) 404-5400.
+If you or a family member has been injured in a rollover accident caused by someone else, call our injury lawyers for free, friendly advice at (916) 921-6400 or (800) 404-5400.